huiyeeee/oo_cinemabookingwebsite/README.md

 ## Program Design and Tech Stack
 #### 1. Object-oriented programming
-The development of the "Cinema Booking System" revolves around object-oriented principles, fostering modularity, encapsulation, inheritance, and polymorphism.
+The development of the cinema booking website revolves around object-oriented principles, fostering modularity, encapsulation, inheritance, and polymorphism.
 The class diagram for the system showcases the relationships between key classes, such as User, Movie, Showtime, Booking, RoomPackage, and Cinema.
 Attributes and methods within each class are meticulously designed to reflect real-world entities and interactions while ensuring code reusability and maintainability.

 #### 2. PHP with SQL, HTML, CSS, JS
 PHP is used for programming the backend functionality of the website, along with SQL for database language.
 HTML, CSS and JS are used for the frontend programming of the website.